lingz/alphabetical_paginate/README.md

 It has two modes - if you're working with MySQL, it allows for low level database regex queries.
 Otherwise, it uses a buffered search to build an array.
 You should be able to easily modify the gem to work with other SQL databases (please make a pull-request if you do!).

-We also now have Russian language support.
+We also now have Russian language support and Bootstrap 3 support.

 Some code was inspired by [will_paginate](https://github.com/mislav/will_paginate).